taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 >
 > Navigate back to the tileset on MapBox.
 On the left of the screen, you will see a sidebar titled "Vector Layers".
 Copy the name of the polygon layer (it should start with "tp_building_height") below the title.
 Then, return to project repository and navigate to `/src/assets/configs/mapbox/mapConfig.js`.
 Find a object called "TaipeiBuilding" and replace the parameter "source-layer" with the polygon layer name you copied.

+> **i03**
+> This variable is newly added in version 3.0, used to control the automatic update frequency of personal dashboards.
+You can leave this variable empty and configure your personal dashboard update frequency later as needed.
+>
+> Parameter format definition: personal dashboard index:update frequency(seconds),personal dashboard index:update frequency(seconds), using commas to separate multiple dashboard settings.
+>
+> Configuration example: `VITE_MAPBOXTOKEN`=71528009ae4b:600,415dc056e6df:600,278b42f7d039:600,f7a3542955f1:600
+>
+> The above example shows four different dashboards (identified by index), each set to automatically refresh once every 600 seconds (10 minutes).
+>

 **_looks_4_** In the terminal, execute the following commands one by one to create a docker network and start the containers.

 > **t01**